department-of-veterans-affairs/va.gov-team/teams/shared-support/trauma/readme.md

 # VA Trauma Community
 Welcome to the VA trauma community ✨
-We're a grassroots, volunteer led practice focused on maturing our approach to trauma from facilitating research to caring for practitioners.
+We're a grassroots, volunteer led multi-disciplinary community focused on maturing our approach to trauma from facilitating research to caring for practitioners.
 For more on our purpose, check out our [shared learnings from our practice meeting in January](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/shared-support/trauma/notes/2023-01-23.md).

 ## How do I join?
+Anyone can join, regardless of role, title, or status.
 There's no "official" way of joining, but we usually recommend to:
 - [ ] Join our slack channel at `#trauma-practice`.
 Don't have access to slack?
 Reach out to Josh at josh.kim@adhocteam.us for help.
 - [ ] [Read how we work together and our community guidelines](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/shared-support/trauma/community-guidelines.md).
 - [ ] Introduce yourself on slack at `#trauma-practice` or at the next practice meeting (this is 100% optional 💙)